bodkan/ku-introgression2024/README.md

 f4_value
 ```

 #### Task: Are ABBA or BABA sites the only ones in our data?
-For instance, can you found if there are any AAAB sites?
+For instance, can you find if there are any AAAB sites?
 Would those be useful for studying introgression?

 ``` r
 X <- "A"